lasso-js/lasso/README.md

 require('lasso').configure({...});
 ```

-For more details, please see following documentation: [Optimizer Taglib for Marko](taglib-marko.md)
+For more details, please see following documentation: [Lasso.js Taglib for Marko](taglib-marko.md)

-### Using the Optimizer Taglib with Dust
+### Using Lasso.js Taglib with Dust

 You should follow the same steps as above, except you must install the [dustjs-linkedin](https://www.npmjs.org/package/dustjs-linkedin) module and then use `require('lasso/dust').registerHelpers(dust)` to register the helpers: